Florida Farm to School Initiative

 Farm to School implementation will vary by location but will always include one or more of the following:

-- Education
+• Education

-Engaging students in hands-on learning through gardening activities and workshops - Procurement
+Engaging students in hands-on learning through gardening activities and workshops

 Increasing school access to nutritious, locally sourced Florida foods

-As a Farm to School Coordinator and Food Waste Specialist at the Florida Department of Agriculture and Consumer Services, Bela Delgado has a passion for implementing sustainable food systems and creating resilient agriculture literacy programs in Florida schools.
+As a Farm to School Coordinator and Food Waste Specialist at the Florida Department of Agriculture and Consumer Services, Bela Delgado has a passion for implementing effective food systems and creating resilient agriculture literacy programs in Florida schools.
 In this role, she provides support in the development and implementation of Food Recovery programs in schools and educational programming in the Farm to School initiative.

-Michael Carter has been working in sustainable agriculture for nearly a decade and is a Farm to School Outreach Coordinator for the Florida Department of Agriculture and Consumer Services.
+Michael Carter has been working in agriculture for nearly a decade and is a Farm to School Outreach Coordinator for the Florida Department of Agriculture and Consumer Services.
 In this role, he works to expand and build the Farm to School initiative by assisting in the establishment of school gardens, educational programming and integrating fresh Florida produce into schools.

 Natasha Smith serves as a Farm to School Coordinator and Florida Certified Contract Manager for the Florida Department of Agriculture and Consumer Services.
 In her role, she educates Florida farmers/producers about Farm to School procurement processes/opportunities and is an insightful and engaging speaker and training facilitator.
 She also develops key relationships as FDACS works to introduce and implement the new Florida Farm Connect tool.